edgelesssys/constellation/docs/docs/workflows/config.md

 ```

 This command creates IAM configuration for the AWS zone `eu-central-1a` using the prefix `constellTest` for all named resources being created.

+Constellation OS images are currently replicated to the following regions:
+    * `eu-central-1`
+    * `us-east-2`
+    * `ap-south-1`

+If you require the OS image to be available in another region, [let us know](https://github.com/edgelesssys/constellation/issues/new?assignees=&labels=&template=feature_request.md&title=Support+new+AWS+image+region:+xx-xxxx-x).

+You can find a list of all [regions in AWS's documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions).

 Paste the output into the corresponding fields of the `constellation-conf.yaml` file.